GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/02.711-720/10.The-Night-Is-Coming/docs.md

 ---
+title: |
-title: 720.
-The Night Is Coming
+    720. The Night Is Coming - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 720.
+The Night Is Coming.
+Work, for the night is coming, Work thro' the morning hours; Work while the dew is sparkling, Work 'mid springing flow'rs.
+Work when the day grows brighter, Work in the glowing sun; Work, for the night is coming, When man's work is done.
+    keywords:  |
-    keywords: Christ in Song, The Night Is Coming, Work, for the night is coming,
+        Christ in Song, adventhymnals, advent hymnals, The Night Is Coming, Work, for the night is coming.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 720. THE NIGHT IS COMING
+####  Christ in Song,

 ```txt
 1.